roby2358/oblique/DRAKIDION.md

 Maps taskId to taskId { taskId: string -> taskId: string } for tasks in waiting state.

 The taskId serves as the correlation key when tracking waiting tasks.
-This simplifies the API since we only need one identifier per task.
-When an async operation completes, it references the task by its taskId to resume processing.
+Since all tasks in a chain share the same taskId, the waitingMap holds only one entry per logical task chain at any given time.
+When an async operation completes, it references the task chain by its taskId to resume processing.

 The waitingMap works in conjunction with the onSuccess and onError callback hooks defined on tasks.
-When a waiting task's async operation completes, the callbacks create successor tasks that the orchestrator then processes.
+When a waiting task's async operation completes, the callbacks use `nextTask()` to create successor tasks (with incremented version) that the orchestrator then processes.

 Note that task implementation is free to define its own callback hooks in addition to onSuccess and onError.
 Those are just a baseline.
 A task does not need to define them if its internal logic doesn't include callbacks.

 ### State transitions.

 After we process a task (taken from the queue or an event happens for a task in the waitingMap), it will act as a state transition function process() -> task.
 The returned task represents the current state and replaces it in the taskMap.
+The successor task MUST have the same taskId and an incremented version.

 Transitions are pure functions from one snapshot to the next.
 No task mutates its state in place.
-Common transitions: ready → running, running → succeeded, running → waiting, waiting → ready (on async response), running → retry, retry → ready, and terminal states such as dead or canceled.
+Successor tasks are created using `nextTask(predecessor)` to ensure taskId continuity and proper version incrementing.

+Common transitions:
+- ready → running (when processing starts)
+- running → succeeded (successful completion)
+- running → waiting (awaiting async result)
+- waiting → ready (on async response via onSuccess)
+- running → retry (temporary failure)
+- retry → ready (retry attempt)
+- Terminal states: succeeded, dead, canceled

 Individual task implementations are responsible for defining valid state transitions.
+The `nextTask()` helper ensures that taskId and version are properly managed across transitions.

 ### Leadership and concurrency.